-However, you don’t have to know the constellation Perseus to watch the Perseid meteor shower, for the Perseids fly every which way across the starry heavens.
+But you don’t need to know the constellation Perseus to watch the Perseid meteor shower, for the Perseids fly every which way across the starry heavens.

 Here’s all you do need to know about the radiant point.
 As viewed from the Northern Hemisphere, the radiant sits low in the northeast sky at evening and climbs upward throughout the night.
 The higher that the radiant is in your sky, the more Perseid meteors you’re likely to see.
 For the Perseids, the radiant is highest before dawn.

-As viewed from the Southern Hemisphere, the radiant of the Perseid meteor shower never gets very high in the sky.
-Therefore, the number of Perseid meteors seen from this part of the world isn’t as great as at more northerly latitudes.
+That last is true for the Southern Hemisphere, although, from there, the radiant of the Perseid meteor shower never gets very high in the sky.
+That’s why more meteors are seen at northerly latitudes.
 But if you’re game, look northward in the wee hours before dawn and you may still see a sprinkling of Perseids.

 The earliest historical account of Perseid activity comes from a Chinese record in 36 AD, where it was said that “more than 100 meteors flew in the morning.”
 Numerous references to the August Perseids appear in Chinese, Japanese and Korean records throughout the 8th, 9th, 10th and 11th centuries.
 Meanwhile, according to ancient western skylore, the Perseid shower commemorates the time when the god Zeus visited the mortal maiden Danae in the form of a shower of gold.
 Zeus and Danae became the parents of Perseus the Hero – from whose constellation the Perseid meteors radiate.